Cycle Central America

 Day 13-14 Boquete

 Transfer to mainland Panama, and cross through dense jungle, passing banana plantations to reach the Panamanian highlands.
 Its a long day of travel before arriving at the impressive mountain retreat of Boquete.
-A plethora of outdoor options await us here, including numerous hikes, whitewater rafting and a tour of a coffee plantation.
 The picturesque town of Boquete is nestled in a green mountain valley, with a beautiful river running through it.
 The town is well-known for its cool, fresh climate and unspoiled natural environment, making it an outdoor lover’s paradise.
 There are numerous hiking tours to choose from, as well as horseback riding and whitewater rafting.
 It is also a good place to just relax in the mountain climate as a break from the lowland heat.
 For the coffee lovers, there are many plantations that offer tours of their factories as well as taste tests.
-We have a day for cycling through the highlands here, covering the terrain on many of the pristine, wide jungle tracks.
+There is a day for cycling through the highlands here, covering the terrain on many of the pristine mountain roads.
 The highlands are a great place for cycling, as the varied terrain and cooler climate makes for a very different experience to the previous couple of weeks.
 Estimated Travel Time: 8 hours Approximate Distance: 340 km

 Day 15 Panama City